 This surely brings up questions about free will and other things, of which all have respectable answers.
 However, that is a different aspect of this subject to which I can devote a later blog.
 My point here is that believing in God’s sovereignty helps us realize our utter helplessness in life.
 We believe we are in control, but friends, we are not.
 God is.
 And that’s a good thing.

-His sovereign rule will either make you humble or, on the negative side, make you rebel all the more because you’re upset you can’t be the sovereign one.
+His sovereign rule will either humble you or cause you to rebel all the more because you’re upset you can’t be the sovereign one.
 And that is what got us into this whole the-Fall-of-man mess.
 The natural heart of man despised the sovereignty of God.
-It takes the miracle of regeneration to let man’s heart take joy in God’s sovereign rule!

 No More Caveats, just Adoration